Sellero

 Sellero (Camunian: Hèler; locally Hèlar) is a comune of 1,503 people in the province of Brescia (far 83 km from Brescia) in the middle Val Camonica.

 In its territory there are thousands of rock engravings, including the "Rosa camuna" in Carpene (which is the symbol of Lombardy region).
-In the commune's territory there are also examples of energy excellence, such as the San Fiorano's underground hydroelectric power (in Scianica) and a biomass tele-heating power.
+In the comune's territory there are also examples of energy excellence, such as the San Fiorano's underground hydroelectric power (in Scianica) and a biomass tele-heating power.

-The commune consists of the settlements of Sellero (the most important of the commune) and the frazione of Novelle.
+The comune consists of the settlements of Sellero (the most important of the comune) and the frazione of Novelle.
 Another settlement is Scianica, situated in the valley floor and developed in the 1970s and 1980s.

 Geography

 The commune is situated in the middle Val Camonica, on the right bank of the river Oglio.
 Neighbouring communes are Berzo Demo, Capo di Ponte, Cedegolo and Paisco Loveno.
 The highest point is Monte Elto, which is 2,145 metres high.